 Most of you know Dunbar’s Number.
-It’s the idea that each and everyone of us has a limited social bandwidth.
+It’s based on the idea that each and everyone of us has a limited social bandwidth.

-However, there are other group sizes apart from Dunbar’s number.
-These stable group sizes range from support cliques (3-5 people) all the way through to tribes (1,000-2,000) people.
+But there are other notable group sizes apart from Dunbar’s number.
+These stable group sizes range from support cliques (3-5 people) all the way up to tribes (1,000-2,000 people).

 There seems to be some order in the complex chaos of human relationships: